 Every receipt and every line item of a request for reimbursement should be confirmed.
-Original receipts should be presented; copies are not sufficient.
-If a charter school does not have a policy requiring original receipts for reimbursement requests, it should develop one.
+Original itemized receipts should be presented.

 The second type of fraud, altering reimbursements, is less common but is usually perpetrated by managers, business office staff, or someone with access to petty cash, the accounting software, and the completed reimbursement form.
 The perpetrator typically does the following: